×

 • Give the best estimates possible — a padded budget will be detected, but an inadequate budget will reflect the applicant's inexperience.

-• Indirect costs should be included at the federally negotiated rate (see Indirect Costs).
+• Indirect costs (F&A) should be included at the federally negotiated rate (see Indirect Costs).
 Any waiver of indirect costs must be approved in writing by the Institutional Official, Christopher Spilling (x5899).

 • You must submit your budget to the Sponsored Programs Administration office at least 2 weeks before the proposal submission deadline.
 Any exception must be approved by Vice Chancellor Christopher Spilling (x5899).